 Information about the following topics may be accessed quickly using the menu to the left.

-The blue submission button will be active during this time.
-All other submissions must be made in the Sandbox, except during an ongoing Event, when it is closed too.
+The blue submission button on this page will be active during the submission window and is for Final Event submissions only.
+All other submissions must be made in the Sandbox.
+All submissions are closed while an Event is scored.

 Entrants not previously registered wishing to participate in an Event must submit their registration and be approved by ARPA-E before the Event submission window opens.
 We encourage new entrants to submit their registration as early as possible.
 Your Team page indicates if you are approved or not.

 The Problem Formulation document describes these new features and the full Challenge 2 problem in further detail.

 Each dataset will consist of a collection of power system network models of varying sizes with associated operating scenarios.
 The competition will include synthetic and industry datasets; the synthetic datasets will be released on the GO Competition website after the Event in which they are used.

 The Challenge 2 datasets, except those related to an ongoing Event, are available in the Sandbox.
 These include training datasets, not used in an Event, with names in the form C2SvN*, where v is a version number.
 Entrants can use the Sandbox submission mechanism to score their software against the Sandbox datasets on the official competition platform at any time except during an ongoing Event.

 The Input Files and Format and the Output Files and Format have changed from Challenge 1.
 Most notably, there is a new type of input file and entrants will now provide separate solution files for each contingency.